-Spider plants are known for being easy to propagate and look after.
-But it doesn’t always go to plan, and it can be frustrating when they stop producing babies (also known as spiderettes).
+Spider plants are easy to propagate and look after.
+But it doesn’t always go to plan and it can be frustrating when they stop producing babies (also known as spiderettes).

-I’ve seen this issue many times over my years of gardening and it usually comes down to a few key factors.
-So if you’re unsure why or struggling to get babies from your spider plant check out these likely reasons as well as how to encourage new growth.
+So if you’re unsure why or struggling to get babies from your spider plant check out these reasons and it shouldn’t take long to solve the problem.

 9 Reasons Your Spider Plant Isn’t Producing Babies (And What to Do)